biodiv/anycluster/README.md

 ----

 There's a demo at http://www.anymals.org/nx/bigmap/
 Note: This one shows the kmeans clustering.
+The underlying database contains 6 Million entries.

 Installation and configuration